o0lama0o/Digital-Humanities/README.md

     * Initial Release

 ## License
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the Creative Commons Zero v1.0 Universal License - see the LICENSE.md file for details

 ## Acknowledgments
 * Tak til Signe